UFC Fight Night: Maia vs LaFlare: Predictions & Analysis

 A few statistical edges stand out.
 Souza throws significantly more leather — a 2.3 sig. strike per minute gap.
 Kikuno is far more active with takedowns, averaging 2.3 more per 15 minutes.
 Kikuno has tighter striking defense, making opponents miss more often.

-**The Pick: Edimilson Souza over Katsunori Kikuno.** We're leaning Souza here at 70%, a solid but not overwhelming edge.
+The Pick: Edimilson Souza over Katsunori Kikuno.
+The model is firm on this one: Souza at 76%.

 Leandro Silva vs Drew Dober